-7b - Using/Interpreting Maps
+A.7.2 - Using/Interpreting Maps

-Select information from oral, visual, material, print, or electronic sources.
-Select and use appropriate tools and technologies to accomplish tasks.
-Interpret maps that include a title, legend, and compass rose.
-Use cardinal directions to describe the relative locations of places on maps and globes.
+S 200 Select information from oral, visual, material, print, or electronic sources.
+203 Select and use appropriate tools and technologies to accomplish tasks.
+6 Interpret maps that include a title, legend, compass rose, and grid.
+Use cardinal and intermediate directions and simple grids to locate and describe places on maps and globes.
 Draw conclusions based on information and evidence.